CakeML/cakeml/how-to.md

 - CakeML has right-to-left evaluation order
 - CakeML has no equality types
-- semantics of equality differs from SML and OCaml
+- the semantics of equality in CakeML differs from those in SML and OCaml
 - CakeML does not support let-polymorphism

 ### Differences in conventions